NikitaNO/react-native-test/README.md

 To perform requests to the server, you should change the IP in `src/mobile/config/index.js` to the one where your server is running( if you run your server locally, it is you computer's IP ).
 To find out your IP, run `ifconfig` in the terminal.

-Mind you, after changing the IP, the file should look like this
+Mind you, after changing the IP, the file should look like this:
 ```javascript
 export default {
   apiUrl: 'http://(your IP):(port)/auth'
 };
 ```
+Port is defined in `src/api/config/index.js`

 To be able to run the client side, you should do the following: